-James is a senior associate in the Supreme Court & Appellate practice group.
+James is special counsel in the Supreme Court & Appellate practice group.

 James litigates issues and appeals at every level of the state and federal courts, advocating for his clients with an eye toward developing and preserving appellate issues.
 He has significant experience in intellectual property and administrative law for clients with technologically complex products and disputes.
 He has also represented criminal defendants during investigations, at trial, and on appeal.
 James is co-leader of the firm's First Generation Lawyers initiative.